wp-plugins/projectmanager/readme.txt

 === ProjectManager ===
 Contributors: Kolja Schleich
-Tags: Sidebar, visitor counter
+Tags: datamanager
-Requires at least: 2.3
+Requires at least: 2.5
 Tested up to: 2.5
-Stable tag: 1.0.2
+Stable tag: 1.2.2

 This plugin can be used to manage any number of projects with recurrent datasets (e.g. portrait system, dvd collection)

 == Description ==

-Manage any project consisting of recurrent datasets.
-This could be portrait systems (linke author profiles, athlete portraits), dvd collection, link collections or anything you can think of.
-To display projects in the frontend you need to create a template and put it in the template subdirectory.
-The plugin comes with a bunch of standard templates which can be adopted to your needs.

-*Features*
+This plugin is a datamanager for any recurrent datasets.
+It can be used to manage and list a DVD collection,to to present portraits (e.g. athlets of a team) or anything you can think of.
+Below is a least of features

+**Features**

-- add as many different projects as you want to
+* add as many different projects as you want to
-- widget use for any project, controlled via checkbox
+* widget use for any project, controlled via admin panel
-- adding of form fields (text, textfield, e-mail, date, url) for each project independently
+* adding of form fields (text, textfield, e-mail, date, url) for each project independently
-- simple search of any form field
+* simple search of any form field
+* usage of Wordpress Category System for grouping
+* various output formats (table, list, gallery)
+* Ajax enabled editing of datasets
-- templates to display projects in frontend
+* simple display in frontend over shortcodes
-- output of datasets as table, list or description list
-- batch deletion of projects and datasets

-*Possible Applications*

-- user profile system (e.g. author profile, athlet portraits)
-- dvd collection, link collection
-- architect projects

-You can also put additional code into a 'my-hacks.php' file in the base directory of the plugin to tweak the plugin.
+* easy adding of shortcodes via TinyMCE Button

 **Usage**

-- Add New Project in *Settings -> Projectmanager*.
-Then go to *Manage -> Projects*
-- If there is only one project in the database the Manage Link will point directly to this project
-- Select a project and go to *Settings*.
-There a template for frontend output and form fields can be set
-- You are ready to add datasets :)

-To display projects in the frontend you need to add the following tag into a post or page

-`[print_projects id=$project_id grp=$grp_id]`
+* After adding a project, check out the settings and form field pages first
+* the frontend display of datasets is controlled via shortcodes

+Use

+`[prjctmngr_search_form=$project_id,$pos]`

-Substitute $project_id with the respective project ID to display.
-The `grp_id` tag is optional to display only the datasets of a specific group of the project.
+to display the search formular.
+Substitute $project_id with the respective project ID to display. $pos must have one of the three values 'right', 'center', 'left'.

-*Note: I tested the plugin as best as I can, but there might be some bugs to fix.
-Please report bugs or feature requests to: kolja.schleich@googlemail.com*
+Use

+`[prjcgmngr_group_selection=$project_id,$type,$pos]`

+to display the group selections. $project_id is again the ID of the project to display. $type can be 'dropdown' or 'list'. $pos has the same values as above.

+Use

+`[dataset_list=$project_id,$group,$type]`

+to display the datasets of the project with ID=$project_id in a simple form.
+Display types can be 'table', 'ul', 'ol'. $group is either the groupID of a specific group or left empty.

+Use

+`[dataset_gallery=$project_id,$cols,$group]`

+to display the datasets as a gallery, with a picture if one is supplied. $cols is the number of columns. $group is same as above.

 == Installation ==